-This study employs a qualitative approach to analyze 16 studies related to the factors contributing to the effectiveness of Arabic language teaching in Malaysia over the past five years.
+This study employs a qualitative approach to analyse 16 studies related to the factors contributing to the effectiveness of Arabic language teaching in Malaysia over the past five years.
 Data collection was conducted using document analysis techniques, which involved findings obtained from 16 previous studies.
 These studies encompassed one conducted in 2023, two in 2022 and 2021, six in 2020, and the remaining five in 2019.
 The selection of these studies was based on purposive sampling, meaning they met the required criteria, such as having direct discussions on the factors contributing to the effectiveness of Arabic language teaching in Malaysia over the past five years.
-The collected data was then processed and analyzed using thematic analysis techniques.
-This entailed identifying themes coded from the data, subsequently organizing these themes according to the study's constructs, and analyzing them to obtain research findings that fulfill the predefined research objectives.
+The collected data was then processed and analysed using thematic analysis techniques.
+This entailed identifying themes coded from the data, subsequently organising these themes according to the study's constructs, and analysing them to obtain research findings that fulfil the predefined research objectives.
 The results of the data analysis were then interpreted and presented clearly and systematically.
-Table 1 attached provides information on the 16 analyzed studies.
+Table 1 attached provides information on the 16 analysed studies.

-Table 1: Information on the 16 Analyzed StudiesTop of Form
+Table 1: Information on the 16 Analysed StudiesTop of Form